-- Take photos!
-If you come across a track of concern please take photos.
+- If you come across a track of concern please take photos as these help us to illustrate the problems and provide valuable campaign material.
 More information on what to look out for and how to send in your photos here

 - You can also tweet your photos to #hilltracks or #NoMotorsUpMountains

-The John Muir Trust is pleased to support the LINK Hilltracks campaign.
-LINK campaign group members are: Association for the Protection of Rural Scotland, Cairngorms Campaign, National Trust for Scotland, North East Mountain Trust, Ramblers Scotland, RSPB Scotland, Scottish Campaign for National Parks, Scottish Wild Land Group.
-Also supported by the Mountaineering Council of Scotland.
+Scottish Environment LINK hilltracks sub-group members are: Association for the Protection of Rural Scotland, Badenoch & Strathspey Conservation Group, Cairngorms Campaign, John Muir Trust, National Trust for Scotland, North East Mountain Trust, Ramblers Scotland, RSPB Scotland, Scottish Campaign for National Parks, Scottish Wild Land Group.
+Also supported by Mountaineering Scotland.